The MPKi Approach

-You want to know if developing a global trade and supply chain strategy is worth your company’s time and effort ?
+You want to know if developing a global manufacturing footprint and / or sourcing and supply chain strategy is worth your company’s time and effort ?

 Companies that succeed at global trade do three things well:

-With a solid plan and a clear vision of the task, your company can build and execute a successful global trade and supply chain strategy.
+With a solid plan and a clear vision of the task, your company can build and execute a successful global strategy.
 To do it, you need the right team with the right skills and a strong drive for results to provide a real positive impact on your bottom line.

 From strategy through to implementation, MPKi has the experience, track record, and global reach, through our qualified expert network of consultants, to help you realize the potential of globalization, and grow your business.

-The MPKi leadership team has hundreds of projects under their belt and we understand the needs of businesses, the key to effective and diverse global trade and supply chain management, and the markets and products that provide the best opportunities for our clients.
+The MPKi leadership team has hundreds of projects under their belt and we understand the needs of businesses, the key to effective and diverse global footprint, sourcing and supply chain management solutions, and the markets and products that provide the best opportunities for our clients.

-By collaborating with us, you can revitalize your global trade and supply chain approach and grow your bottom line.
+By collaborating with us, you can revitalize your global strategy and supply chain approach and grow your bottom line.

 Don’t Go It Alone

-According to our own survey early 2020 (pre-covid), 65% of businesses said their global trade and supply chain strategy met or exceeded their expectations.
+According to our own survey in early 2023, 60% of businesses said their global trade and supply chain strategy met or exceeded their expectations.

-The 35% who didn’t, said they underestimated the skills and resources they’d need, or they didn’t have a capability outsourcing plan in place to support their global strategy.
+The 40% who didn’t, said they underestimated the skills and resources they’d need, or they didn’t have a capability outsourcing plan in place to support their global strategy.
+Much of this was driven by the high levels of qualified and experienced staff who resigned during or post covid.

-Each of our solutions are built on four pillars.
-These pillars underpin our collaborative approach with clients—by drawing from our combined skills and experience we guide and support you on your journey.
+Each of our solutions are built on five principles.
+These principles underpin our collaborative approach with clients—by drawing from our combined skills and experience we guide and support you on your journey.

-Five Principles of Global Trade and Supply Chain Success
+our Five Principles of Global Manufacturing Footprint, Sourcing and Supply Chain Success

 Every project we start begins the same way: we apply five key principles to ensure our clients’ success.